godotengine/godot-docs/tutorials/rendering/jitter_stutter.rst

 or game but the underlying operating system.
 Here is some information regarding stutter on different OSs.

-On platforms that support disabling V-Sync, suttering can be made less noticeable by disabling V-Sync in the project settings.
+On platforms that support disabling V-Sync, stuttering can be made less noticeable by disabling V-Sync in the project settings.
 This will however cause tearing to appear, especially on monitors with low refresh rates.
 If your monitor supports it, consider enabling variable refresh rate (G-Sync/FreeSync)